sgnus-etp/NUS-GHCP-Enablement/README.md

 Imagine you are a researcher who has completed a significant amount of work on a project, but you realize that the codebase needs refactoring to improve its efficiency and readability.
 You decide to use GitHub Copilot to help you refactor the code, ensuring that it adheres to best practices and is optimized for performance.

 ##### Example Prompt:
-"Assume you are a Deep Learning Specialist.
+`Assume you are a Deep Learning Specialist.
 You are tasked with refactoring your research codebase to improve its efficiency and readability.
 Do the following:
 Identify and eliminate redundant code.
 Optimize the code for better performance.
 Ensure that the code adheres to best practices and coding standards.
-Document the changes made during the refactoring process."
+Document the changes made during the refactoring process.`

 https://github.com/user-attachments/assets/54a05971-9a6a-4a65-a05d-9c63d0502a8c